theunknownblackhathacker/HTML-File-Splitter/README.md

 No extra software or libraries needed—just plain Python! 🐍💡
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-🛠️ How to Use It
+🛠️ How to Use It:
 1️⃣ Install Python (if you don’t have it)
 Make sure you have Python 3 installed.
 You can check by opening a terminal or command prompt and typing: python --version